 Inking

 Animation relies on consistency because the artists must redraw thousands of times.
 Variation in line weight makes the characters wiggle, which is often ugly and distracting.
 When inking your own work, stick with a pen that has a consistent line weight, such as a monoline brush.
+If you're just getting into digital inking or you'd like to improve on your existing skills, you can look through our digital inking techniques tutorial.

 Color and Detail